South Tyneside Council is providing this site, www.southtyneside.gov.uk, for information.

 Neither the Council nor its employees will be liable for any loss, damage or inconvenience arising from the use of the information contained on or accessible from this site, including linked information.
 You should check any information before acting or relying upon it.

 Unless otherwise stated, all of these pages are copyright protected. © South Tyneside Council.
 All rights reserved.
 If you wish to reuse any of the documents or data you will need to seek permission of South Tyneside Council.
-Please refer to Reuse of Public Sector Information for more information.
+Please refer to

 South Tyneside Online Maps are reproduced from the Ordnance Survey mapping with the permission of the Controller of Her Majesty's Stationery Office (c) Crown copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
 South Tyneside Council Licence 100019570 (2006).